 The District received approval from New York State for a Bullet Aid project in the amount of \$100,000 for various District improvements.
-This project was fully expended by June 30, 2023.
+This project was fully expended by June 30, 2024.

-On May 17, 2022, the voters approved a project in the amount of \$8,475,000 for various District improvements, predominantly for alterations, renovations, and improvements to the District's school building and associated facilities, site improvements for various school purposes, improvements and renovations to the heating and ventilation systems, roof replacement, interior renovations, and other technology and energy saving improvements to District property ("the 2023 Capital Project").
-The District will fund this project through the use of the existing capital reserve in the amount of \$750,000.
-The balance of \$7,725,000 will be funded by the issuance of a bond anticipation note.
-This note, which was issued subsequent to year end, will ultimately be converted into a long-term bond.
+On May 17, 2022, the voters approved a project in the amount of \$8,475,000 for various District improvements, predominantly for alterations, renovations, and improvements to the District's school building and associated facilities, site improvements for various school purposes, improvements and renovations to the heating and ventilation systems, roof replacement, interior renovations, and other technology and energy saving improvements to District property

+("the 2023 Capital Project").
+The District is funding this project through the use of the existing capital reserve in the amount of \$750,000.
+The balance of \$7,725,000 is being funded by the issuance of a bond anticipation note.
+This note, which was issued during the year ended June 30, 2024, will ultimately be converted into a long-term bond.